anngroong/podcasts/content/guest/gjinbachian.md

 #guest_group = "wir,cog"
 +++

 Garen Jinbachian is the Community Relations Officer for the West Coast Office of the Armenian National Committee of America.
+His efforts are focused on advancing the Armenian Cause (Hay Tahd - Հայ Դատ) by fostering strong community ties and gathering feedback to shape advocacy strategies.